officelearn/azure-docs.sv-se/articles/virtual-machines/windows/quick-create-portal.md

 ## <a name="log-in-to-azure"></a>Logga in på Azure

-Logga in på Azure Portal på http://portal.azure.com.
+Logga in på Azure-portalen på https://portal.azure.com.

 ## <a name="create-virtual-machine"></a>Skapa en virtuell dator